excellarateinc/voyage-api-dotnet/readme_docs/STANDARDS-CSHARP.md

        };
        ```

-#### Static Members
+### Static Members
-* Call static members by using the class name: ClassName.StaticMember.
+#### Call static members by using the class name: ClassName.StaticMember
 This practice makes code more readable by making static access clear.
 Do not qualify a static member defined in a base class with the name of a derived class.
 While that code compiles, the code readability is misleading, and the code may break in the future if you add a static member with the same name to the derived class.

-#### LINQ Queries
+### LINQ Queries
-* Use meaningful names for query variables.
+#### Use meaningful names for query variables
 The following example uses seattleCustomers for customers who are located in Seattle.

        ```
        var seattleCustomers = from cust in customers